pmelsted/bifrost/README.md

   -k, --kmer-size=INT         Size of k-mers, same as for filtering reads (default is 31) -g, --min-size=INT          Size of minimizers, same as for filtering reads (default is 23) -f, --filtered=STRING       Filtered reads file
-  -o, --output=STRING         Prefix for output files -c, --chunk-size=INT        Read chunksize to split betweeen threads (default is 10000)
+  -o, --output=STRING         Prefix for output GFA file -c, --chunk-size=INT        Read chunksize to split betweeen threads (default is 10000)

 Optional arguments: